 December 9, 2002: Terry Benzschawel, Director of Quantitative Credit Modeling Strategies at Salomon Smith Barney, gave a talk on "Trading Financial Assets using Neural Networks."
 Terry described development, testing and actual performance of neural network models for trading U.S. Treasury securities and foreign currencies.
 Terry gave an overview of the Fixed Income Quantitative Research Department at Salomon Smith Barney, focused on their mission as well as the composition of their staff in terms of educational levels and areas of expertise.
 He provided a breakdown of the various areas within the research department and some of the important topics of current research.
-He also described profiles of the kind of candidates who are successful applicants and the application process itself.
 He received his Ph.D. in Experimental Psychology from Indiana University in 1980.